imsalmanmalik/XAI-PredictiveML-With-Streamlit/README.md

 In conclusion, the developed machine learning model demonstrated promising predictive capabilities for estimating Airbnb listing prices.
 The findings highlight the importance of feature selection, model tuning, and interpretability techniques in improving the model’s performance and understanding its behavior.

-After successfully installing all the packages and libraries in app.py file
+To access the UI on streamlit:

 ```bash
 streamlit run app.py
 ```
-To view the dashboard on streamlit